HaMerotz LaMillion 4: Leg 4 (Georgia → Sweden)

 This leg's Detour was a choice between גרביים (Garbayim – Socks) or גלגיליות (Galgilyiot – Skates), both of which were themed after Pippi Longstocking and required teams to wear Pippi Longstocking wigs.
 In Socks, team members would each have to put on 10 pairs of stockings at once.
 Then they had to bounce on a trampoline, and had to continue bouncing while trying to take off the socks and hang them on a clothesline above.
 Once all 20 pairs of socks were hanging, teams would get their next clue.
 In Skates, one team member had to put on a pair of roller skates.
 Then, each team member had to stay at opposite ends of one of the roads in the park with frying pans, trying to pass a pancake between each other using them.
 Teams had to exchange the pancake every time they passed a mark along the road, of which there were at least 30.
 Once at the end, teams then had to toss the pancake onto a plate.
 Once 15 pancakes, taken one at a time through this process, were on the plate, teams would get their next clue.
 Teams would also find a U-Turn reveal board before leaving.

-For this leg's Double Battle, teams had to get into kayaks, with one team member paddling and the other standing up and holding a battering weapon.
+For this leg's Duel, teams had to get into kayaks, with one team member paddling and the other standing up and holding a battering weapon.
 The two standing members of each team had to battle it out and try to knock their opponent into the water.
 The one left standing would receive the next clue.
-The team that lost the final Double Battle had to wait out a fifteen-minute penalty.
+The team that lost the final Duel had to wait out a fifteen-minute penalty.

 In this leg's Roadblock, one team member had to pick a rabbit and run it through a rabbit show jumping course without knocking over any of the obstacles to get their next clue.